Streaming Media Players: Which One Should You Get?

 Roku, Apple TV, Amazon Fire TV, and Chromecast

 A streaming media player lets you watch video from the Internet on your TV.
-For example, you can watch Netflix, Hulu, Amazon Prime, Disney Plus, or YouTube on your TV using one of these devices.
-All of these devices require that you have Internet access at your home.
-Most require Wi-Fi as well.
+For example, you can watch Netflix, Hulu, Amazon Prime, Disney Plus, YouTube, and many other streaming services on your TV using these boxes.
+All of these require Internet access at your home.
+Some don’t have Ethernet connectors and require Wi-Fi.

 Disclosure: Some of the links on this page are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 I test or research each product or service before endorsing.
 This site is not owned by any retailer or manufacturer.
 I own this site and the opinions expressed here are mine.
 As an Amazon Associate, I earn from qualifying purchases.